Pumprlfl/Code2/README.md

 "!" means that the Object to be selected is definitly there, without checking for it
 "window." accesses the html file/website, "window.addeventlistener("load", functiontoexecuteafterloading)" waits for the window to load
 variables declared in function cant be used outside of them they create their own namespace
+pop takes something out of an array for example